 Bugs

 Except perhaps in subversive contexts it is rare to intentionally add bugs to code.
-It’s generally agreed that once identified bugs should ideally be fixed, and if not immediately fixable then the bug should be recorded in a tracker, somewhere central and ideally linked to the code repository such that future people making use of the code can find the list of defects easily.
+It’s generally agreed that once identified bugs should ideally be fixed, and if not immediately fixable then the bug should be recorded in a tracker, somewhere central, and ideally also linked to the code repository such that future people making use of the code can find the list of defects easily.

 Whether a bug is high or low priority depends on its severity and/or impact, and how often it comes up.